 - Tags: You’re able to add tags here.
 If you add the Stage tag, it will appear in the stage.
+Tags help you keep your jobs organized.
 Read more about Stage.
 Tags allow jobs to appear in certain navigation panels.
 Learn more about Tags here.

 c.
 Run info